ligolang/ligo/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 This conclude this part of our tutorial.
 You should now be able to compile, test, publish and call a contract.
-Now you can go to the tacos shop tutorial to know more about programming with Ligo or you can start developping your own contract using the Ligo flavor you are more familiar with.
+Now you can go to the tacos shop tutorial to know more about programming with Ligo or you can start developing your own contract using the Ligo flavor you are more familiar with.